January 2023 S M T W T F S 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Meta

 War Against Children: Climate Change – “before and after” (Part 8)

-(This article is part of an ongoing series showing adult obsession in waging “War Against Children”.)
-Jerome Novotny OMI – “You’ll die of old age; we’ll die of climate change!”
-Young people strike back against apathy among politicians dealing with climate change.
-“What do we … Continue reading
+(This article is part of an ongoing series showing adult obsession in waging “War Against Children” by Fr.
+Jerry Novotny, OMI..)
+“You’ll die of old age; we’ll die of climate change!”
+Young people strike back against apathy among politicians dealing with climate change. … Continue reading

 What does it mean to be Japanese and Catholic?
 Pope Francis in Japan raises the question